aasisvinayak/flymyshop/api/files/app/Http/Controllers/PluginController.php.txt

 class PluginController extends Controller
 {
     /**
-     * Returns a list of all the plugins in a view
+     * Returns a list of all the plugins in a view.
      *
      * @return \Illuminate\Contracts\View\Factory|\Illuminate\View\View
      */